almothana-almasri/almothana-almasri/README.md

 ## Hi there 👋

-I'm **Almothana Almasri**, a Full-Stack developer and an Electrical Power Engineer from Amman, Jordan.
+I'm **Almothana Almasri**, a Full-Stack developer and an Electrical Power Engineer.

 ## 🚀 Skills